 The healthcare industry is subject to close antitrust scrutiny.
-The Federal Trade Commission (the "FTC"), the DOJ and state Attorneys General all actively review and, in some cases, take enforcement action against business conduct and acquisitions in the healthcare industry.
+The Federal Trade Commission ("FTC"), the DOJ and state Attorneys General all actively review and, in some cases, take enforcement action against business conduct and acquisitions in the healthcare industry.
 Violations of antitrust laws may be punishable by substantial penalties, including significant monetary fines, civil penalties, criminal sanctions, consent decrees and injunctions prohibiting certain activities or requiring divestiture or discontinuance of business operations.
-Any of these penalties could have a material adverse effect on our business, financial condition and results of operations.
+Any of these penalties could have a material adverse effect on our business, financial condition, results of operations, cash flows and the trading price of our securities.